Shigure-Ruiseki/OmoshiroiKamo/README.md

 ## About This Mod

 Omoshiroi Kamo is an open-source collection of modern mod backports for Minecraft 1.7.10.
-It brings newer mechanics, QoL improvements, and entire systems from later Minecraft versions back into legacy modpacks.
+It brings newer mod from later Minecraft versions back into legacy modpacks.

 Prefer for 1.7.10 tech packs, or any old-version modpack that wants modern features.
 Being open-source, contributions are always welcome — if you have ideas, fixes, or improvements,